webguyio/stop-spammers-classic/readme.txt

 = 2024.7 =
 * Previous version, which I still consider safe to use

 Credits: Created and maintained by Keith P. Graham (@kpgraham) from 2010-2017.
-Adopted and maintained by Web Guy (@bhadaway) from 2017-2025.
+Adopted and maintained by Web Guy (@webguyio) from 2017-2025.